raphaelbn/shoppingcartapi/README.md

 API to manage Customers, Products and Shopping Carts.

 In order to increase the sales amount, the API has a promotional strategy to attract Customers.
 This promotional strategy for each 3 items added to the cart, the cart will provide a discount equivalent to 1 item.
 This item being the lowest priced.
-The analysis for the lowest priced item takes into account the quantity chosen per product.
+The analysis for the lowest priced item takes into account the quantity per product.

 ## Tech details